-If you live in NYC like I do, that beachy summer hair you see in editorials is often but a fantasy.
+If summertime brings about oppressive humidity where you live, then you know all too well that glossy, fresh strands are often a far-off fantasy.
 I’ll spend the entire morning putting waves in my hair with my curling iron (albeit panting and sweating through the entire process), decide that it looks decent, and then step outside just to have it ruined.
 Zooming subways, unbearable heat, and ungodly humidity make my hair look like I just emerged from a forest, and not in a nature-inspired braid sort of way à la Blake Lively.

 Apple cider vinegar reportedly cures all—callused feet, sore throats, and apparently dull, dry hair and scalps.
 I haven’t yet jumped on the ACV bandwagon but felt compelled to do so in my quest for the best DIY hair treatment.
 Sure, this wouldn’t be a thirst-quenching remedy, but rather something that (I hoped) would improve the look and overall health of my hair.

 What I was advised to do by my friends and family was to make a solution of one tablespoon ACV mixed with eight ounces of water after shampooing.
 At first, I felt a bit concerned because my hair had that literal squeaky-clean effect going on, and I worried it would strip my (grown-out) balayage, but after conditioning and blow-drying, my hair was gleaming.
 It looked so shiny and felt cleaner than it had in a long time.
 This was definitely a win in my book.